Consolidate your language skills

 Application and information

-Application forms and information can be obtained on the internet here.
+Application forms and information can be obtained here.

 Goethe-Institut language proficiency exams

 The Goethe-Institut's German proficiency exams are available through the UC's German staff.
-Contact Vera Leier for more information.
+Contact the German Subject Co-ordinator for more information.